githubteacher/feb-developers/places/escondido-ca.md

 - Hike around Lake Hodges
 - Visit the San Diego Wild Animal Park (Safari Park)
 - Grab some tasty brews at the original Stone Brewery
 - Head 20 minutes west to the coast!
+(Drive up and down the 101)